savanna-projects/rhino-agent/docs/pages/GettingStarted/ConnectWidget.md

 5. Switch on **Developer mode**, on the bottom left corner of the screen

 ![image_1_2.png](../../images/image_1_2.png)
-_image 1.2 - Extensions Screen, Developer Mode_
+_image - Extensions Screen, Developer Mode_

 6. Click on ```Load unpacked``` button.

 ![image_1_4.png](../../images/image_1_4.png)
-_image 1.4 - Extensions Screen, Load Unpacked_
+_image - Extensions Screen, Load Unpacked_

 7. Select the folder you have extracted in step NO.2 (make sure ```manifest.json``` file exists in that folder).

 ![image_1_5.png](../../images/image_1_5.png)
-_image 1.5 - Extensions Screen, Select Folder_
+_image - Extensions Screen, Select Folder_

 8. Click on ```Select Folder``` button.

 ![image_1_6.png](../../images/image_1_6.png)
-_image 1.6 - Extensions Screen, Extension Loaded_
+_image - Extensions Screen, Extension Loaded_

 ## Connect
-1. Navigate into the folder in which you have extracted Rhino Agent [see Deployment](./Deployment.md) for more information.
+1. Navigate into the folder in which you have extracted Rhino Agent **[see Deployment](./Deployment.md)** for more information.
 2. Run the following command:
 ```
 dotnet Rhino.Agent.dll
 ```

-The following is expected:
+The following output is expected:
 ```
 Now listening on: https://localhost:5001
 Now listening on: http://localhost:5000